UO-CS210/prefix-compress/doc/HOWTO-compress.md

 ## Order of development

-I have provided a main program, `pfc.py`, which will compress or decompress an input file depending on whether it is invoked like this
+I have provided a main program, which will compress or decompress an input file depending on how it is invoked.  `pfc` is short for "prefix compressor".
+If invoked like this:

 ```commandline
 python3 pfc.py compress data/sample.txt  data/compressed.txt
 ```
-or like this
+it compresses `sample.txt` to produce `compressed.txt`.
+If invoked like this this:

 ```commandline
 python3 pfc.py expand data/compressed.txt  data/restored.txt
 ```
+it expands `compressed.txt` to recover an exact copy of `sample.txt` in file `restored.txt`.

 Program `pfc.py` performs the compression and expansion by calling functions in `codec.py`, the source file you will produce.
-"[Codec](https://en.wikipedia.org/wiki/Codec)" is short for "coder/decoder", jargon for a matching pair of transformations that convert from one representation to another ("encode") and from the second back to the first ("decode").
-Codecs you may be familiar with include [MP3](https://en.wikipedia.org/wiki/MP3) (between an audio signal and a compressed digital representation) and  [JPEG](https://en.wikipedia.org/wiki/JPEG) for images, both of which are lossy.
+"[Codec](https://en.wikipedia.org/wiki/Codec)" is short for "coder/decoder", jargon for a matching pair of transformations that convert from one representation to another ("encode") and from the compressed representation back to the original ("decode").
+Codecs you may be familiar
+with include [MP3](https://en.wikipedia.org/wiki/MP3)
+(between an audio signal and a compressed digital representation) and  [JPEG](https://en.wikipedia.org/wiki/JPEG) for images, both of which are lossy.

 Your codec will provide _lossless_ pair of functions, `encode` and `decode`, meaning they will be inverses of each other.
-That is, you will ensure that
+You will ensure that
 $decode(encode(s,x), x) = s$.
 The _x_ in this equation will be the immediately preceding word in the word list.
 The redundancy we are exploiting to compress data is the similarity between _s_ and _x_.